Onsite Foot Surgeries in Brooklyn, NY

 HEEL SPUR SYNDROME PLANTAR FASCIITIS

-The heel bone or calcaneus is the largest bone in the foot and projects backward beyond the leg bones to provide a useful lever for the muscles of the calf.
+The heel bone, or calcaneus, is the largest bone in the foot and projects backward beyond the leg bones to provide a useful lever for the calf muscles.
 It bears all of the body`s weight with each step.
-The stress placed on the heel bone and its associated structures is tremendous and makes it susceptible to what is known as plantar fasciitis or heel spur syndrome.
+The stress placed on the heel bone and its associated structures is tremendous, making them susceptible to plantar fasciitis or heel spur syndrome.

-The pain that results from these disorders is caused by the inflammation at the interface of the plantar fascia and heel bone.
-The plantar fascia constitutes the long band of fibers attached at the bottom of the heel bone and extend to where the toes begin.
+The pain resulting from these disorders is caused by inflammation at the interface between the plantar fascia and the heel bone.
+The plantar fascia is the long band of fibers attached at the bottom of the heel bone and extends to where the toes begin.
 It also helps create the arch of the foot.

-Plantar fasciitis and heel spur syndrome are usually the result of biomechanical faults.
-Biomechanical faults refer to such abnormalities as flexible flat feet, high-arched foot deformities and a tight Achilles tendon.
-These disorders place a greater amount of stress on the plantar fascia.
+Plantar fasciitis and heel spur syndrome are often caused by biomechanical faults.
+Biomechanical faults refer to abnormalities such as flexible flat feet, high-arched foot deformities, and a tight Achilles tendon.
+These disorders place a greater strain on the plantar fascia.

 TREATMENT

 A heel spur may or may not be present on an X-ray.
 Not all heel spurs hurt.
-It is the inflammation of the plantar fascia that causes the pain.
-Treatment is directed at reducing stress on the plantar fascia and decreasing inflammation at the attachment of the plantar fascia.
-It usually involves rest, heel cups, stretching, physical therapy modalities, strapping, orthotics, steroidal injections and non-steroidal, anti-inflammatory medications.
+The inflammation of the plantar fascia is the cause of the pain.
+Treatment is directed at reducing stress on the plantar fascia and decreasing inflammation at its attachment.
+It usually involves rest, heel cups, stretching, physical therapy modalities, strapping, orthotics, steroidal injections, and non-steroidal anti-inflammatory medications.

 PREOPERATIVE CONSIDERATIONS

-Preoperative considerations are assessed by your doctor and include your age, occupation, physical activities or limitations and general health status.
-Surgery can be performed in the office, outpatient surgical center or as one-day hospital surgery.
+Your doctor assesses your preoperative considerations, which include your age, occupation, physical activities or limitations, and general health status.
+Surgery can be performed in the office, an outpatient surgical center, or as a one-day hospital surgery.

 POSTOPERATIVE CARE

-After surgery, you will receive instructions regarding the care of your dressings, your level of activity and weight-bearing.
+After surgery, you will receive instructions on caring for your dressings, your level of activity, and weight-bearing.
 As with all foot surgery, rest and elevation can help reduce pain and swelling.